Moving to Durham? Here's what it's like living in the Bull City!

 Can You Move to Durham Without a Job?

-One of the biggest questions we receive from people relocating to the area is, what if I move to Durham without a job?
-There are so many jobs available in the RDU area you will be able to land one quickly, even if it means having to Uber temporarily.
+One of the biggest questions we receive from people relocating to the area is, "What if I move to Durham without a job?"
+There are so many jobs available in the RDU area that you will be able to land one quickly.

 Are You Moving to Durham For a Job?